Ahmed Mohamed Islam

-Sheikh Ahmed Mohamed Islaam (Somali: Sheekh Axmed Maxamed Islaam, Arabic: شيخ أحمد محمد إسلام) better known as Ahmed Madobe, is a Somali politician and a former militant who is the current president of the Jubaland state of Somalia and the chairman of the Raskamboni Movement.
+Sheikh Ahmed Mohamed Islam (Somali: Sheekh Axmed Maxamed Islam, Arabic: شيخ أحمد محمد إسلام) better known as Ahmed Madobe, is a Somali politician and a former militant who is the current president of the Jubaland state of Somalia and the chairman of the Raskamboni Movement.

+During the early years of the Somali Civil War in the 1990s Madobe fought for Al-Itihaad Al-Islamiya and later served as a regional governor for the Islamic Courts Union in the mid-2000s.
+During the War in Somalia (2006–2009) he was captured by Ethiopian-American troops and made a prisoner of war.
+He was released in early 2009 and joined the post-Ethiopian military withdrawal Transitional Federal Parliament before resigning and joining the insurgent group Hizbul Islam.

+Madobe helped lead Hizbul Islam troops in Kismayo during fighting against Al-Shabaab in 2009 and formed the Raskamboni Movement later that year.
+In 2012, the movement captured Kismayo with the aid of the Kenyan military and the following year he became the governor of Somalia's Jubaland state.

 Background

 Ahmed Madobe was born in the Kebri Dahar in the Somali Region of Ethiopia.
 He moved to Mogadishu in his youth, completing high school in the city and then taking Islamic law at university.
 Before the collapse of the Somali Democratic Republic in 1991, Madobe was a member of Al-Itihaad Al-Islamiya.
 He fought for the group during its unsuccessful attempt to take Kismayo from United Somali Congress control in the early 1990s and later participated in raids against Ethiopia.

 Islamic Courts Union

 In early 2006, Madobe fought alongside the rising Islamic Courts Union (ICU) for control of Mogadishu from a warlord coalition.
 After participating in the take over of Kismayo during August 2006, he became governor of Lower Juba, Middle Juba, and Gedo (what is now Jubaland) until the ICU withdrew deep into southern Somalia following the full scale Ethiopian invasion in December 2006.
 During clashes with Ethiopian forces near Kismayo, Madobe narrowly survived an American airstrike, emerging as the sole survivor of a contingent though wounded by shrapnel.
 Madobe retreated towards the Kenyan border and was captured, later receiving medical treatment at an Ethiopian hospital.
 He was placed in prison where remained for the remainder of the Ethiopian military occupation.
 After the Ethiopian withdrawal from Somalia in January 2009, Madobe was released and he joined the newly formed government of Sharif Sheikh Ahmed.
 On 4 April 2009, he announced his resignation from the parliament, claiming that he had only joined to get out of prison in Ethiopia and further warned Sharif's government to be "careful of foreign conspiracies."